Cerebellum-Network/docs.cere.network/edp/bounties.md

   - posting multi-tweet reviews 🧵
   - sharing video clip segments, tutorials and code-building demo's on youtube
   - forking, following and sharing news about important changes in the Cere Network ecosystem

+## Getting started

+Anyone can participate in on-going bounties, with the potential to improve their ranking on the community leaderboard and earn CERE token rewards.

+To get started, all you have to do is join us on [discord](https://discord.gg/bFv6jkpK8N), introduce yourself in #general and let us know you're interested.